MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-archive-documents.md

 title: How to Archive Sales and Purchase Documents | Microsoft Docs
 description: You can archive sales and purchase orders, quotes, return orders, and blanket orders, and you can use the archived document to recreate the document that it was archived from.
 services: project-madeira
-documentationcenter:
+documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords:
+ms.search.keywords: ''
-ms.date: 10/01/2018
+ms.date: 02/14/2018
 ms.author: sgroespe
+ms.openlocfilehash: 2f05313d30aede255e4ef49065f0189d649ce93c
+ms.sourcegitcommit: 1bcfaa99ea302e6b84b8361ca02730b135557fc1
 ms.translationtype: HT
-ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: 4827e25d97127faf691b96df9868320bb47dee39
-ms.contentlocale: en-nz
+ms.contentlocale: en-NZ
-ms.lasthandoff: 11/26/2018
+ms.lasthandoff: 03/08/2019
+ms.locfileid: "822912"
 ---
 # <a name="archive-documents"></a>Archive Documents
-You can archive sales and purchase orders, quotes, return orders, and blanket orders, and you can use the archived document to recreate the document that it was archived from.
+You can archive sales and purchase orders, quotes, return orders, and blanket orders, for example because you want to save a copy of a document for reuse later.
+You can archive a sales or purchase document several times, saving a different archived version each time.

+For archived documents where the original still exists and is not posted, you can use the **Restore** function to overwrite the original with the archived version of the document.
+This is practical if you need to restore the contents of a document to an earlier state.

+For archived documents where the original is deleted, you can only reuse the content by copying the data, for example with the **Copy Document** function.

 ## <a name="to-set-up-automatic-document-archiving"></a>To set up automatic document archiving
 You can set up automatic archiving of sales and purchase orders, quotes, blanket orders, and return orders, before you delete documents.